arjunaskykok/gnosis-safe-web3-startup/README.md

-# Code on how to use Gnosis Safe SDK
+# The code sample of how to use the Gnosis Safe SDK

 ## Getting Started